subvisual/subvisual.com/src/posts/2020-12-02-video-processing-with-rust-and-ffmpeg/index.md

 Part of the challenge on the Rust side of things is the fact that libAV is a C API, and an outdated one at that.
 Much of the goodness we're used to with modern languages isn't available.
-Things such as error handling and debugging become are closer to a black art than I'd prefer.
+Things such as error handling and debugging become closer to a black art than I'd prefer.

 The existing FFI wrappers for ffmpeg (such as the [one I'm using][ffmpeg4-ffi]) do a decent job at providing a more Rust-like interface, but due to weak typing